 Most people do not realize that public speaking is something they practice every day.
 However, understanding this gives you a significant advantage and an excellent opportunity to practice.

-What are the 7 basic elements of public speaking?
+What are the elements of public speaking?

 However, not paying attention to any of these aspects may result in an unprofessional or disastrous speech or presentation.